HIERARCHICAL CHART OF THE

 This page serves as both an archival verdict and a ceremonial testament: a structured record of rank, dignity, and lineage, preserved so that the order of the Northern Uí Néill may be known, honoured, and transmitted to all generations who inherit this legacy.

-From the Master Codex of the Imperial & Royal House of Bradley
+From the Master Codex of the Imperial and Royal House of Bradley (Ua Bhrolcháin / Ó Brolcháin)

-Comprising the Kindreds of Cenél nEógain & Cenél Conaill
+Comprising the Kindreds of Cenél nEógain and Cenél Conaill

 ✦ ✦ ✦

-The royal seat of the Northern Uí Néill was the ancient hill-fort of Grianán of Aileach, situated in what is now County Donegal, commanding the approaches to Inishowen and the broader territories of the north-west.
-The Cenél Conaill initially held supremacy within the confederation; however, from the eighth century onward, the Cenél nEógain rose to pre-eminence, and the over-kingdom became known as Ailech.
-From this ascendancy emerged the great royal houses of O'Neill and Mac Lochlainn, who would contest and hold the High Kingship of Ireland itself.
+The ancient royal seat of the Northern Uí Néill was the hill‑fort of Grianán of Aileach, commanding the approaches to Inishowen and the wider north‑western territories.
+Though the Cenél Conaill first held primacy, the Cenél nEógain rose to ascendancy from the eighth century onward, and the over‑kingdom became known as Ailech.
+From this supremacy emerged the royal houses of O’Neill and Mac Lochlainn, who would contend for—and at times hold—the High Kingship of Ireland.

-This chart is compiled for inclusion in the Master Codex of the Imperial & Royal House of Bradley (Ua Bhrolcháin / Ó Brolcháin), an ecclesiastical princely house of the Cenél nEógain.
-It is set down herein as a perpetual record of the hierarchical order, titles, and dignities of the constituent clans and houses of the Northern Uí Néill confederation, that their memory and precedence may be preserved for all generations to come.
+This chart is entered into the Master Codex of the Imperial and Royal House of Bradley, an ecclesiastical princely house of the Cenél nEógain, to preserve the order, dignity, and precedence of the constituent clans for all generations.

 II.
 Cenél nEógain — The Kindred of Eógan